-(n) Financial assets
+(m) Financial assets

-The Group classifies all of its financial assets as debt instruments measured at amortised cost including trade receivables, other receivables, deposits and loan to a joint venture.
+The Group classifies all of its financial assets as debt instruments measured at amortised cost including trade receivables, other receivables, deposits, cash and bank balances and loan to a joint venture.
 The classification depends on the entity's business model for managing financial assets and the contractual terms of the cash flows.
 The Group reclassifies debt investments when and only when its business model for managing those assets changes.